meowtec/relyzer/README.md

 1. Start the dev server and open browser page
 2. Open React Devtool
-3. Select the component in the components view
+3. Select component in the components tree viewer